Complexity of Jelly-No and Hanano games with various constraints: Introduction

 \subsection{The Jelly-No and Hanano puzzles}

-Jelly-No (see Figure \ref{jellyexample}) is a 2D side-view puzzle game with gravity represented by a grid of size $n\times{m}$, consisting of coloured, movable blocks of different size called jellies disposed on platforms.
-They are either attached to their platform, and therefore impossible to move, or movable to the left or right direction, one step at a time.
-In the second case, they are subject to gravity, which means that in the absence of support of a block or platform they fall until they reach one.
-When two blocks of the same colour come into contact, they merge into a block whose dimensions are the sum of those of the original blocks (see Figure \ref{jelfusion}).
-Some levels of the game include black jellies which do not need to be merged together.
-Their difference from fixed platforms is that these blocks can move (following the rules for other coloured jellies).
+Jelly-No and Hanano are 2D side-view puzzle games represented by a grid of size $n\times{m}$ consisting of coloured blocks of different sizes and types, either disposed on fixed platforms or attached to walls.
+Those blocks can move to the left or right direction one step at a time.
+Besides, they are subject to gravity: in the absence of support from a block or platform under them, they fall until they reach one.
+Both games were developed by videogame creator Qrostar \cite{Qrostar} and are available online.

+In Jelly-No (see Figure \ref{fig:intro_jelly}), coloured blocks are called jellies.
+When two jellies of the same colour come into contact, they merge into a jelly whose dimensions are the sum of those of the original jellies (see Figure \ref{jelfusion}).
+Those jellies can sometimes be attached to a wall, and therefore impossible to move.
+Some levels of the game include black jellies which can move and are subject to gravity, but cannot and do not need to merge together, as visible on Figure \ref{jellyexample}.
+Note that those black jellies are not necessarily rectangular: see levels 16, 17 or 36 \cite{Qrostar}.

-The goal of the game is to merge all coloured blocks of similar colour into one single block.
+The goal of the game is to merge all jellies of similar colour into one single jelly.
 The detailed rules can be found in \cite{JellyNo}.

-Hanano (see Figure \ref{hanexample}) is a 2D side-view puzzle game with gravity represented by a grid of size $n\times{m}$, composed of coloured movable blocks of size $1\times 1$, coloured flowers which are represented by blocks of size $1\times 1$ marked with a flower pattern, movable grey blocks of any size or shape and fixed, non-movable platforms.
-The coloured blocks and flowers can be red, blue or yellow.
-Flowers are all attached to a block or platform and can only move if the block they are attached to is moved.

-In this game, the player can either move a block to the right or left by one block, or horizontally swap two adjacent blocks of size $1 \times 1$.
-Coloured blocks are marked with an arrow: if a coloured block touches a flower of the same colour, and if there is enough space to allow it, this block blooms and a new flower appears attached to that block in the direction of the arrow.
-Note that this new flower can push movable blocks around it in order to make enough space to bloom (see Figure \ref{hanbloom} where flowers are marked with stripes and the letter "F", light grey rectangles represent fixed platforms and dark grey rectangles represent movable blocks), and if this new flower touches a movable block of similar colour, this second block can also bloom, creating a chain reaction.
+Hanano (see Figure \ref{fig:intro_hanano}) contains coloured movable blocks of size $1\times 1$, coloured flowers represented by blocks of size $1\times 1$ marked with a flower pattern and movable grey blocks of any size or shape.
+See for example Figure \ref{hanexample}.
+In this game, the player can either move a coloured block, or horizontally swap two adjacent blocks.
+Coloured blocks are marked with an arrow: if a block touches a flower of the same colour, and if there is enough space to allow it, this block blooms and a new flower appears, attached to it, in the direction of the arrow.
+Note that this new flower can push blocks around it in order to make enough space to bloom.
+See Figure \ref{hanbloom} where flowers are marked with stripes and the letter ``F", light grey rectangles represent fixed platforms and dark grey rectangles represent grey movable blocks.
+If the new flower touches a block of the same colour, this block also blooms, creating a chain reaction.